badeend/vscode-wit/README.md

 ![demo screenshot](./screenshot.png)

-## Caveats
+## Known issues

-The official WIT specification is _very_ liberal in what text it accepts as valid input.
-The syntax highlighting provided by this extension only supports a subset of the full WIT syntax.
-Notably:
+Due to the simplicity of the current lookahead scheme, there are some limitations:

-### Braces, brackets & parentheses must open on the same line as the thing they're opening.
+### Braces, brackets & parentheses must open on the same line as the item they're opening.
 ✅ Works:

 ```wit